kamalbuilds/xchain-bts-investments-management/docs/how-it-works/investment-categories.md

 ## Investment Categories

-To categorize BTS (Basket Token Standard) based on the API return fields such as TVL (Total Value Locked), all-time performance, amount, 24-hour volume, 24-hour price change, total supply, and others, we have designed a robust categorization logic that considers multiple factors of all the BTSes.
+We have categorized BTSes (Basket Token Standard) based on multiple factors such as TVL (Total Value Locked), all-time performance, amount, 24-hour volume, 24-hour price change, total supply, and others, we have designed a robust categorization logic that considers multiple factors of all the BTSes.

-Here's a possible approach to group BTSs into categories for different types of investors like Conservative, Moderate, and Degen (Aggressive) Investors.
+Below is our approach to group BTSes into categories for different types of investors like Conservative, Moderate, and Degen (Aggressive) Investors.

+This approach ensures a balanced and data-driven way to group BTS tokens according to investor specific profiles.

 ### Categorization Logic